-This beautiful psalm expresses our deep yearnings to be close to God and His holy Temple.
-"My soul longs and pines for God’s courtyards!”
+This beautiful psalm expresses our yearnings to be close to God and His holy Temple: “My soul longs and pines for God’s courtyards!”
 (Ps.
 84:3).
-Yet its most famous verse opens with the word Ashrei — 'fortunate':
+Yet its most famous verse opens with the word Ashrei (fortunate):

-Who are these fortunate ‘dwellers’ in God’s house?
-Would it not be preferable to pray there, rather than just sitting in His house?
+But who are these fortunate ‘dwellers’ in God’s house?
+And would it not be preferable to pray in His house, rather than just sit there?

-The Sages knew that sincere prayer requires mental preparation.
-"One should not rise to pray until one has acquired a reverent state of mind“ (Berachot 30b).
-We cannot make the sudden switch from our everyday activities to heartfelt prayer without a sincere effort to clear our thoughts and focus the mind.
+The Sages recognized that heartfelt prayer requires some degree of mental preparation.
+They taught, “One should not rise to pray until first acquiring a reverent state of mind“ (Berachot 30b).
+We cannot make the sudden switch from our mundane activities to earnest prayer without a mental effort to clear our thoughts and focus our minds.

-The Talmud in fact describes two levels of mental preparation before prayer.
-The minimal level, expected from all people, is to attain a general attitude of solemnity and reverence.
+The Talmud describes two levels of mental preparation for prayer.
+The minimal level, which is expected of all people, is to acquire a general attitude of solemnity and reverence.
 The Sages referred to this state of mind as koved-rosh, literally ‘heavy-headedness.’
-We need to do away with any light-headedness and frivolous imaginings, and direct our thoughts towards eternal truths.
+We need to do away with any light-headedness and frivolity, and direct our thoughts toward higher values and eternal truths.

-However, the chasidim rishonim, the saintly pious of ancient times, would undertake a more intensive preparation.
-They would reflect and meditate for a full hour before each prayer.
-They would not begin their prayers until they knew that “their hearts were fully directed toward their Father in heaven.”
+There is, however, a more intensive level of preparation for prayer.
+The chasidim rishonim, the saintly pious of ancient times, would meditate for a full hour before each prayer.
+They would not begin praying until they knew that “their hearts were fully directed toward their Father in heaven.”

-Why did these chasidim need so much time to prepare for prayer?
+Why did these pious individuals need so much time to prepare for prayer?

-The minimal level — focusing the mind on lofty matters — does not necessitate such a lengthy preparation.
-In a relatively short time, one can direct the mind with positive and holy images.
+The minimal level — focusing our thoughts on lofty matters — does not necessitate such a lengthy preparation.
+In a relatively short time, we can purify our thoughts by reflecting on positive and holy images.

-But the pious of old also worked on uplifting their hearts — 'until their hearts were fully concentrated.'
-Full control of one's feelings and desires is a far more complex matter.
-Personality traits and emotions, wants and desires, are connected to our physical side.
-It takes time and effort to analyze our feelings and inclinations, and guide them towards holy objectives.
+But the chasidim rishonim also wanted to uplift their hearts — “until their hearts were fully directed.”
+Full control of our emotions and desires is a far more complicated matter.
+Personality traits, wants and desires are connected to our physical side.
+It takes time and effort to analyze our feelings and inclinations and guide them toward holy goals.

-The ancient chasidim based their lengthy preparations on the verse, “Fortunate are those who dwell in Your house.”
-The psalmist is not referring to those who make a quick visit to God's house.
-This is not just the rapid focusing of the mind on holy matters.
+The pious of old based their lengthy preparations on the verse, “Fortunate are those who dwell in Your house.”
+The psalmist is not referring to a person who makes a brief visit to the house of God.
+This is not just a quick focusing of one’s thoughts on holy matters.
 Rather, the verse speaks of those who dwell in God’s house.
-These individuals meditate at length, uplifting their feelings and refining their basic nature to be in harmony with the mind’s enlightenment.
-This intensive preparatory effort requires a lengthy stay in the realm of the spiritual and the eternal.
+These saintly individuals meditated at length, refining their desires and purifying their character traits to be in sync with their mind’s enlightenment.
+Such an intense preparatory effort requires a lengthy stay in the realm of the spiritual and the eternal.

 The verse concludes with the assurance that those who dwell in Your house “will continue to praise You, selah.”

-The Sages taught in Eiruvin 54a that the word selah indicates something of a continuous or eternal nature.
-Those who dwell in God’s house, as they work to elevate their hearts and emotions, attain a more stable level of holiness.
-Their unity of heart and mind enables them to continually “praise You, selah."
-They achieve a consistent level of holiness and God-awareness.
+The Sages taught in Eiruvin 54a that the word selah indicates something of a continuous and eternal nature.
+Those who dwell in God’s house, as they strive to elevate their hearts and emotions, attain a more stable level of holiness.
+They acquire a harmony in heart and soul that enables them to continually “praise You, selah.”
+In this way, they experience a consistent level of holiness and God-awareness.

 Now it is clear why this verse was placed at the beginning of Ashrei, to be recited at the start of the prayer service.
-We are reminded to prepare our state of mind before praying, and take inspiration from those remarkable chasidim of old who would 'dwell' in God’s house, as they focused their minds and directed their hearts.
+We are reminded to prepare our state of mind before praying — and to take inspiration from those remarkable chasidim rishonim who would “dwell in God’s house” in deep meditation, focusing their minds and uplifting their hearts.

 (Adapted from Ein Eyah, vol. I, pp. 127, 154)